engeld/dotfiles/README.md

 see [this link for the whole story][1]

 To sum this up:
- 1. ''.bash_profile'' is executed for //login shells//
+  1. .bash_profile is executed for *login shells*
- 1. ''.bashrc'' is executed for //interactive non-login shells//
+  1. .bashrc is executed for interactive non-login shells
- 1. ''.bash_alias'' is invoked by my ''.bashrc''
+  1. .bash_alias is invoked by my .bashrc
- 1. ''.bash_functions' is invoked by my ''.bashrc'' as well
+  1. .bash_functions is invoked by my .bashrc as well

 tl;dr: depending on login-shell/non-login-shell, different rc-files are loaded